Internet of things

 Cisco and IoT

-One technology that has played a significant role in the advancement of IoT is Cisco’s LoRaWAN.
+One technology that has significantly advanced IoT is Cisco’s LoRaWAN.
 LoRaWAN, short for Long Range Wide Area Network, is a low-power, wide-area network protocol for long-range communication between IoT devices.

 It operates in the sub-gigahertz frequency bands, providing an extended communication range while consuming minimal power.
 This makes it ideal for applications that require long-distance connectivity, such as smart cities, agriculture, asset tracking, and industrial automation.